Market your event

 - A Libraries Week promotional display outside your library or in the windows.

-- Posters and flyers in local bookshops, community centres, coffee shops, doctors’ surgeries or anywhere else your target audience visits.
+- Sending posters and flyers to local bookshops, community centres, coffee shops, doctors’ surgeries or anywhere else your target audience visits.

 It’s worth taking care to develop your online presence.
 As well as your organisation’s own website, it’s great if the library can be present on its own online channels, be it Twitter stream, Facebook or Instagram pages, a YouTube channel etc.